The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: The emergence of mathematical statistics in France

-In the same speech, Borel described the purpose of the Institute.
-He just named scientists who were supposed to come for talks or lectures at the IHP.
+In the same speech, Borel described the purpose of the Institute, naming scientists who were supposed to come for talks or lectures at the IHP.
 He mentioned in particular Einstein and Volterra.

 \begin{quote}